Espen Knutsen

 Espen Knutsen of Museum of Tropical Queensland

-He has a special interest in the diversity, evolution and ecology of Mesozoic reptiles, such as ichthyosaurs, plesiosaurs and dinosaurs.
-Current projects, involving fieldwork throughout Australia for the Australian Mesozoic Tetrapod Project, aim to fill significant gaps in our knowledge and understanding of the Triassic, Jurassic and Cretaceous vertebrate fauna in the southern hemisphere.
+Current projects involve fieldwork throughout Australia and interpreting fossils using geochemical analysis, CT scanning, 3D modelling and Artificial Intelligence, with the aim to fill significant gaps in our knowledge and understanding of the Triassic, Jurassic and Cretaceous vertebrate faunas in the southern hemisphere.

 Projects